Our Journey Westward

 Let’s define hands-on first.

-It’s best to define hands-on first because I think it’s overall meaning might surprise you.
+It’s best to define hands-on first because I think its overall meaning might surprise you.
 You see, hands-on learning can actually mean several things.

 Most obvious, hands-on means “touching” things during lessons.
 For instance, rather than reading about simple machines, you actually use simple machines to learn about their characteristics.
 Or, when learning about the rock cycle, you make your own rocks by taking them through a rock cycle simulation.